AniketCCC/DASL/README.md

 now go into your terminal and try this

+THIS IS REQUIRED TO HAVE WEBSITE SERVER BOOT
 ```
 python3 manage.py runserver
 python manage.py runserver
 ```
 it should say "running" or something like that now try
+INSIDE OF 'frontend' folder there is another README
+    But once inside of frontend directory { cd frontend }
+    Run { npm install } to make sure you have all necessary dependencies Run { npm start } to have the website open on your computer

 ```
 python3 manage.py makemigrations
 python3 manage.py migrate